Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 #### 3.1 Prerequsites - Infrastructure Setup

+We have included two ways for local testing K3s workers

+1. Using Azure cloud
+2. Using UTM (for running blockchain, K3S master and worker nodes in the same local machine)

+   Either of the two types can be used to setup clusters

 ##### 3.1.1 Operating System: Ubuntu Debian 20.04 or Higher

 You will need a local Linux machine and two servers hosted within the same virtual network (such as a VPC in the case of AWS):